MicrosoftDocs/microsoft-community-training/microsoft-community-training/settings/restrict-portal-access-to-users-outside-your-organization.md

 ## Change Restricted User Access settings

-1. Log in to the Microsoft Community Training portal and [**switch to administrator view**](../get-started/step-by-step-configuration-guide.md#step-2--switch-to-administrator-view-of-the-portal).
+1. Log in to the Community Training portal and [**switch to administrator view**](../get-started/step-by-step-configuration-guide.md#step-2--switch-to-administrator-view-of-the-portal).

 1. Select **Settings** on the left-navigation panel.